yoshiumw/VRgameprototype/README.md

 - refine the cube spawner so it won't rapidly spawn every time you click, maybe it delays a bit
 - find things to do..

-Theme so far/story boarding:
+Theme and story boarding:
 - I like the single creepy hand
 - Takes place in: forest type place but I want cute aesthetic lighting of blue and green lights the size of dust particles
 - aesthetic: Halloween type characters but in a cute pixel-based way
 - story: You are a hand with the power to bring things toward you (really heavy things like rocks and stuff) and you start off in the     forest.
 The forest is inhabited by ghosts who want a settlement in the forest (houses, bridges, etc.); nevertheless, they can't         physically pick stuff up because they are well... ghosts.
 So you must use your powers to help pull material from your surrounding and   build settlement for these helpless, yearning beings.

-Stuff figured out/learning so far:
+Stuff learned so far:
 - Casting: when you want to dive into another class blueprint and change it from the blueprint casting it. - More research needed.
 - Dealing with component vectors, how to transform them and the method to use that is not hard coding.
 - learning behavior trees - nodes + blackboard stuff (what I have enjoyed most)